 Training kicks in, and together you head to the nearest exit.
 The intensity of the situation becomes more evident, you realise your team won’t be able to make it to the exit, so you head to a refuge chamber straight ahead.

 You enter the refuge chamber, commence operational procedures you recall from training and follow the prompts on the wall; you call the control room and await further instruction.
 Everyone relaxes slightly, you know you’re in a safe location and the emergency response team know you’re here – it won’t be long now…

 Why You Should Know What it’s like to be in a Refuge Chamber

 Understanding the situation before it occurs.
 Educating personnel about the potential psychological and physical impacts of being in a refuge chamber will create greater awareness and prepare them for emergencies.

 The long-term implementation of good health and safety planning and practices protect against risk.
-Without education and training to build a better understanding, being in a refuge chamber can have a significant impact on workers’ survivability.
-It is imperative to incorporate refuge chamber training into the overall health and safety plan of a site.
+Without education and training to build a better understanding, being in a refuge chamber can significantly impact workers’ survivability.
+Therefore, it is imperative to incorporate refuge chamber training into a site’s overall health and safety plan.

 Share Your Own Experience, anonymously

 What Should I Expect to Feel When Inside a Refuge Chamber?

 When enclosed in a refuge chamber, it is likely to get hot and humid.
 Several factors contribute to the rise in temperature and humidity, including each occupant’s metabolism, the heat generated from equipment, and heat transfer from outside the refuge chamber.